 Mt.
 Yake is the only active volcano in the Northern Japanese Alps.
 The 2,455-meter tall mountain is at the border of Nagano Prefecture and Gifu Prefecture.

-This is a volcano that has exploded dozens of times in the past.
+This is a volcano that has erupted dozens of times in the past.
 And even now, smoke is still emitting from multiple craters.
-So if you decide to hike the mountain, please be really aware of your surroundings.
-It is highly advisable to get away as soon as possible if you sense something is not right (‘ω’)ノ.
+But if you decide to hike the mountain, please be aware of your surroundings.
+Walking away as soon as possible is highly advisable if you sense that something is not right (‘ω’)ノ.

 As the sun slowly shines on Mt.
 Yake, the top of the mountain would look like it was burning!
 Or maybe it looks more like the mountain top is colored in gold-color?